tsukasaroot/longvinter-modtools/README.md

 Application to automatically install and handle updates of mods

 Look forward to what's going to come:
-  - Checksum of updates / installations of mods to prevent any corrupted files
   - Searchbar to look for available mods based on keywords
   - Protocols to handle modtools://args (Prob could be coupled with a way from servers to automatically download mods)
   - Handle issue where a mod repo is deleted so fetch json fails